 I reached Mt.
 Kinabalu’s Lowe’s Peak at around quarter to 7am, meeting several of my (fast) team mates just below the final push who were already going down.
 We started joking around, took turns at taking photos and then parting ways.

-I looked at my watch thinking I need to make the cut-off time at Sayat-sayat for the Ferrata, so I have an hour to get down to km7 or known as the checkpoint.
+I looked at my watch thinking I need to make the cut-off time at Sayat-sayat for the Ferrata, so I have less than an hour to get down to km7 or known as the checkpoint.
 Can I make it on time considering the steep descent, rope segments and my knees?

-I asked a fellow hiker who was already going down to take photos of me with the signage, he gladly obliged.
-He even asked me if the shots he took were okay, I smiled and said yes, thank you and he left me to catch up with his buddy.
+I asked a fellow hiker who was already going down to take photos of me with the signage, which he gladly obliged.
+He even asked me if the shots he took were okay, I smiled and said “yes, thank you” and he left me to catch up with his buddy.

 I was left alone at the peak.

 In my mind, a small voice was shouting for me to decrease the speed, one wrong step and I could tumble down to the waiting nothingness and then the rocks below.
-But it seems the recklessness of youth haven’t left me yet or maybe because I haven’t committed myself to anyone.
+Call it the recklessness of youth or just plain stupidity.

 At 10 minutes to 8am I reached the checkpoint, the guy manning the registration smiled and offered me a hearty congratulations and then registered me again for the ferrata or known as “walk the torq”.

 One thing I’ve also came to realize was that: it is not the physically strong who survives, most often it’s those who are strong emotionally, it’s those who stand up (always) even after a defeat.